Do Goodvertising and Purposeful Communication Need a Code of Ethics?

 This of the Guggenheim is not an isolated case.
-Many will remember the long-standing partnership between British Museum And British Petroleum, which recently (and for the umpteenth time) was the subject of a protest.
-At the center of the controversy was the exhibition “I Am Ashurbanipal,” with the protesters claimed to have been taken from contemporary Iraq during the Ottoman era.
+Many will remember the long-standing partnership between British Museum And British Petroleum, which frequently was the subject of a protest.
+Last time at the center of the controversy was the exhibition “I Am Ashurbanipal,” with the protesters claimed to have been taken from contemporary Iraq during the Ottoman era.
 The banners of the event said “colonialism crisis” and “stolen items.”
 So for BP the philanthropic sponsorship of the British Museum has become a constant cause for concern.

 And even more worrying is the (unconscious?) intercession an institution such as the British Museum or the Guggenheim are pushed to do to get the funds to survive.
 I get to ask if the price they apply is worth the game.
-And if it is acceptable to the State that culture remains alive thanks to the “soulwashing.”
+And if it is acceptable to the Government that culture remains alive thanks to the ‘soul washing’ or ‘reputation laundering’.

-Unfortunately, it seems no one can feel immune to some form of addiction (hence the term epidemic used by the author Of Chapter 7 Of Report World Happiness Jeffrey D. Sachs).
+Unfortunately, it seems no one can feel immune to some form of addiction (hence the term epidemic used by the author of Report World Happiness Jeffrey D. Sachs).
 And from this perception to the salience and relevance of the subject.

-A question arises: The basis of the purposeful communication or goodvertising (advertising that do good – whether developed through actions of philanthropy, or CSR or with digital persuasive campaigns but non-informative) shouldn’t be a code of ethics?
+A question arises: the basis of the purposeful communication or goodvertising (advertising that does good – whether developed through actions of philanthropy or CSR ) shouldn’t be a code of ethics?